MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 ```bash
 docker-compose up -d
 ```

+## Including .py data ingestion script in docker-compose

+**For some reason, this is not covered in detail ...**

 If you want to re-run the dockerized ingest script when you run Postgres and pgAdmin with `docker-compose`, you will have to find the name of the virtual network that Docker compose created for the containers.
 You can use the command `docker network ls` to find it and then change the `docker run` command for the dockerized script to include the network name.